GalynaM/python-APIs-challenge/README.md

 Data Structures were changed to retrieve information about cities in one data structure Data Frame for weather data by each city was added Export to csv and check for Humidity added
+Data frame cleaning added to remove rows with Humidity > 100